メインコンテンツまでスキップ

 This guide covers everything specific to debugging an Extend Service Extension app written in Java.
-For concepts that apply to all languages — architecture, environment variables, log format, and common issues — see the main debugging guide.
+For general debugging concepts — environment setup, VS Code debug workflow, log reading, and common issues — see:

 Project structure